Moyamoya disease is treated regularly at the University of Florida.

 - Direct revascularization (STA to MCA bypass), which involves actually joining the superficial temporal artery to a blood vessel on the surface of the brain (see EC-IC bypass).

 - Indirect revascularization (EDAS procedure); an on-lay revascularization procedure.
-EDAS involves dissecting out blood vessels on the scalp and laying them directly on the brain to encourage growth of new vessels.
+EDAS involves dissecting out blood vessels on the scalp and laying them directly on the brain to encourage the growth of new vessels.